demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 No!
 There is no AI involved at all in this mod.

 ### Does it fill up my hard drive with audio clips?
-No, as of version 3.0.0, no files are written to the disk at all.
-All data is stored in memory and is monitored to be kept below a reasonable usage.
+No, files are deleted automatically a few seconds after they are recorded and moved to memory.
+Data stored in memory is monitored to be kept below a reasonable usage.
 All data is wiped from memory when the game is closed.

 ### Does this mod steal recordings of my or my friends' voices?
 No. All voice data is handled locally on your computer and is never sent to anyone.
 Additionally, it is wiped when you close the game.